What’s the Best Way to Correct an Overjet?

 Overjets will generally continue to increase over time, getting even worse with age.
 While the American Association of Orthodontists recommends seeing an orthodontist for the first time at the age of seven, you are never too old to seek out treatment.
 Teenagers and adults with overjets can also improve their smiles and oral health through orthodontic treatment.

-The best way to treat an overjet is to schedule an appointment with a board-certified orthodontist who can provide lasting results.
+The best way to treat an overjet is to schedule an appointment with a highly experienced orthodontist who can provide lasting results.
 The key to properly treating any malocclusion is to find a well-trained orthodontist who has the knowledge and skill to create a customized treatment plan that will address your specific needs in the most effective way possible.

-Dr. Stosich has years of experience treating malocclusions of all kinds and of all severities, using personalized, effective and efficient treatment options.
+Dr. Spector has years of experience treating malocclusions of all kinds and of all severities, using personalized, effective and efficient treatment options.
 Call (847) 548-4200 (Grayslake) or(224) 408-2200 (Kenilworth) today to schedule your consultation.